futurice/ios-good-practices/README.md

     static CGFloat const XYZBrandingFontSizeSmall = 12.0f;
     static NSString * const XYZAwesomenessDeliveredNotificationName = @"foo";

-Actual constants have more explicit scope (they’re not available in all imported/included files until undefined), cannot be redefined or undefined in later parts of the code, and are available in the debugger.
+Actual constants are type-safe, have more explicit scope (they’re not available in all imported/included files until undefined), cannot be redefined or undefined in later parts of the code, and are available in the debugger.

 ### Branching Model